LogicMonitor + Catchpoint: Enter the New Era of Autonomous IT

 Service Issues Rarely Originate in a Single Component

-Modern services depend on many systems working together across software and infrastructure layers.
+Modern digital business services depend on many systems working together across software and infrastructure layers.
 A database may be healthy, an API may respond, and infrastructure metrics may look normal.
 The issue shows up when these pieces interact.
 Small delays add up, retries stack, failover paths trigger, redundancy kicks in, and the service slows down.
 One system alone doesn’t explain what users are experiencing.

 Most Teams Rely on Dashboards and Synthetic Tests

-To catch performance problems, most environments still rely on dashboards and alerts.
+To catch performance problems, most organizations still rely on dashboards and alerts.
 The Catchpoint SRE Report shows that roughly two-thirds of organizations depend on dashboards and alerting, and more than half use synthetic monitoring.
 These tools help, but they look at different components of the system, not the service as a whole.
 Service-level constructs like service level objectives (SLOs) and service level agreements (SLAs) are used far less consistently.

 SREs Have to Manually Connect Signals Across Tools

 When issues span systems, SREs usually have to piece things together themselves.
 Logs are in one tool, metrics in another, and synthetic results in a third.
-During incidents, understanding what’s happening in real-time means manually connecting this information across tools.
+During incidents, understanding what’s happening in real-time means manually connecting these information across tools.

 It’s what happens when systems are built to observe components, not services.